-Limits and Regulations California Landlords and Tenants Must Know
+State Laws Landlords and Tenants Must Follow

 - Furnished Units- If the apartment is furnished, you can ask the tenant for a maximum of three months’ rent as a security deposit.

 No, in California, you cannot make a security deposit as nonrefundable.

 - To pay for conditions that existed before the tenant moved into the unit.

-Yes.
-The landlord must notify the tenant in writing within a reasonable time before the end of tenancy of the landlord's intention to inspect the property prior to the tenant’s move-out.
+- The landlord must notify the tenant in writing within a reasonable time before the end of tenancy of the landlord's intention to inspect the property prior to the tenant’s move-out.

 - The landlord is required to give the tenant 48 hours written notice prior to the inspection, of the date and time of inspection, unless both parties agree, in writing, that written notice is not necessary.

 - The landlord must present the tenant with a list of any and all repairs that need to be made before the final inspection.

 A California landlord must return the tenant’s security deposit within 21 days of tenant move-out.
 This notice must include an itemized statement indicating:

-a.
-The amount of security deposit received.
+- The amount of security deposit received.

 - If deductions have been taken from the security deposit, the landlord is required to provide documents and receipts showing the actual charges that were incurred- materials, labors, cost of hiring someone to do the work, etc.

-c.
-The amount of security deposit that is being returned to the tenant.
+- The amount of security deposit that is being returned to the tenant.

-- Return the security deposit, minus any deductions, to the tenant.
-The landlord must still notify the new owner in writing of:
+- Return the security deposit, minus any deductions, to the tenant.- The landlord must still notify the new owner in writing of:

 What Is California’s Security Deposit Law?